cloudflare/cloudflare-docs/content/learning-paths/modules/security/bot-management-planning/site-content.md

 If you do not explicitly exclude static resources from your firewall rules, you may block good bots — like mail clients — that routinely fetch static resources.

-To exclude static resources, you would need to include `not (cf.botManagement.staticResource)` as part of a firewall rule.
+To exclude static resources, you would need to include `not (cf.bot_management.static_resource)` as part of a firewall rule.

 ---